Australian Electoral Commission: Responsibilities

-The AEC's main responsibility is to conduct federal elections, by-elections and referendums.
-The AEC is also responsible for the maintenance of up-to-date electoral rolls, devising electorate boundaries, apportionments and redistributions.
-Under the Joint Roll Arrangements, the AEC maintains electoral rolls for the whole of Australia, other than Western Australia, which is used by the state and territory Electoral Commissions to conduct their elections.
-The AEC publishes detailed election results and follows up electors who had failed to vote or who have voted multiple times in an election.
+The AEC's main role is to conduct federal elections, by-elections and referendums, maintain up-to-date electoral rolls, and administer redistributions undertaken by the separate Redistribution Committee (the Australian Electoral Commission is not directly involved in electoral boundary changes).
+Under a joint roll arrangement with the states and territories, the AEC maintains enrolment for the whole of Australia, for rolls used in state and local government elections, other than Western Australia.
+The AEC publishes detailed federal election results and investigates electors who appear to fail to vote, or may have voted multiple times in an election.

 The AEC is also responsible for registering political parties intending to field candidates at federal elections, monitoring the activities of those political parties, including receiving returns from parties of donations and expenditures, and the publication of the information.
 The AEC also plays an electoral education role, aiming to educate citizens about the electoral process by which representatives are elected, and by which the Australian Constitution is changed (referendums).
 It also plays a role in industrial voting and protected action ballots (e.g., votes on industrial action).

 The rules for federal elections are contained in the Commonwealth Electoral Act 1918, while the rules for referendums are contained in the Referendum (Machinery Provisions) Act 1984.

 Registration of political parties

-The formal registration of political parties in Australia commenced in New South Wales in 1981 and 1984 for the Commonwealth.
 The AEC is required to maintain a register of political parties.
-Such registration is required before a party can field candidates, receive public funding, have party identification on ballot papers and use above-the-line ticket voting.
+Such registration is required before a party can field candidates, receive public funding, have party identification on ballot papers and use above-the-line voting in Senate elections.

-In all jurisdictions, conditions relating to a party name require party names to have a maximum of six words, not be obscene and not to resemble the name of another, unrelated party, be likely to cause confusion with another party nor contain the word 'independent' or 'independent party'.
+In all jurisdictions, conditions relating to a party name require party names to have a maximum of six words, not be obscene and not to resemble the name of another, unrelated party, be likely to cause confusion with another party nor contain the word "independent" or "independent party".

 All Australian jurisdictions also have a minimum membership requirement, which differs widely, especially when compared with the total number of people enrolled in the jurisdiction.
-These range from 100 in the ACT and Tasmania, 200 in SA, 500 in Vic and WA, 1,500 for the Commonwealth and 750 in New South Wales.
+These range from 100 in the Australian Capital Territory and Tasmania, 200 in South Australia, 500 in Victoria and Western Australia, 1,500 for the Commonwealth and 750 in New South Wales.
 Four jurisdictions require a fee for registration: $500 for the Commonwealth, Victoria and the Northern Territory; and $2,000 for New South Wales.